harisqazi1/Media/label_it/README.md

 # Label It

 A way to make labeling and categorizing your drives easier by using code words inspired by National Security Agency's Tailored Access Operations' naming scheme (https://www.electrospaces.net/p/nsas-tao-division-codewords.html).
+This is meant to be used with a label maker.
 Instead of having to memorize a serial number or guess which password goes to what drive, this makes it easier to catalog your drives.

 I would recommend using the Electronic Frontier Foundation's large word list from: https://www.eff.org/dice.
 To get only the words, I ran the following on the large wordlist: `cat eff_large_wordlist.txt | awk '{ print $2}' > words.txt`.